Adam Enfroy Logo

 Ready To Go Live

-If you have a moderator that will run through the webinar with you, it is a good idea to do a soundcheck before going live.
+If you have a moderator to run through the webinar with you, doing a sound check before going live is a good idea.

-This way, you can ensure that everyone can hear each other clearly and that there are no technical difficulties.
+With this, everyone can hear each other clearly without technical difficulties.

 Also, double-check that screen sharing is working correctly and that your video and audio are coming through clearly.